netdata/netdata/src/database/CONFIGURATION.md

 # Database Configuration Reference

-This document will provide information on the available configuration options for the Agent's Database.
-For an explanation of the Database's elements, check the [Database overview page](/src/database/README.md)
+This document provides details on configuring the Agent's Database.
+For a deeper understanding of the Database components, see the [Database overview](/src/database/README.md).

 ## Modes